pavitra14/AgroSearch/README.md

 ## About AgroSearch

-AgroSearch Mobile API built using Laravel.
+AgroSearch Mobile API/PWA and Web Interface was built using Laravel.
-This Project was made for Smart India Hackathon 2019 Finale, held on 2nd & 3rd March 2019, in Bangalore.
+This Project was made for Smart India Hackathon 2019 Finale by Team Narcodes, held on 2nd & 3rd March 2019, in Bangalore.

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel attempts to take the pain out of development by easing common tasks used in the majority of web projects, such as: